 JJMLL – PUBLICATION: ETHICS AND MALPRACTICE STATEMENT

-Jordan Journal of Modern Languages & Literature (JJMLL) is an International Peer-Reviewed Research Journal issued bianually by the Deanship of Research and Graduate Studies, Yarmouk University, Irbid, Jordan.
+Jordan Journal of Modern Languages & Literatures (JJMLL) is an International Peer-Reviewed Research Journal issued quarterly by the Deanship of Research and Graduate Studies, Yarmouk University, Irbid, Jordan.
 JJMLL is funded by the Scientific Research Support Fund (SRSF), Amman, Jordan.
 JJMLL impliments the highest standards of publication ethics in order to meet the reqiuerd ethical behaviour of publishing an article in a peer-reviewed journal.
 All means of preventing any publication misconduct are practiced.
 JJMLL makes sure that all parties involved in the publication process: authors, editors and reviewers agree to seriously act on preventing any unethical behavior.

 DUTIES OF EDITOR –IN-CHIEF AND EDITORIAL BOARD